modelhub-ai/modelhub-engine/docs/source/contribute.md

        For this, copy _start.py_ from the [modelhub repository](https://github.com/modelhub-ai/modelhub) to the parent folder of your model folder.
        <br/><br/>

+   12. It is good practice to include the Dockerfiles your used to build the Docker for your model so other users can comprehend what the Docker contains.
+Create a folder _dockerfiles/_ in your local model clone (next to _contrib_src/_ and _init/_) and copy the files from steps 1.1. and 1.3. into this folder.
+       <br/><br/>

 ### 3. Test your model